-- 5.1 Implement effective staff recruitment, including updating candidate evaluation criteria, to improve recruitment and retention of qualified staff. - 5.2 Identify and implement creative ways to attract an increased number of qualified applicants. - 5.3 Increase the speed in which staff vacancies are filled, reducing the Bureau's staff vacancy rate to less than 10 percent. - 5.4 Create a comprehensive Bureau training plan to initiate long-term succession planning. - 5.5 Facilitate staff team building to increase collaboration and improve morale among staff.
+- 5.1 Implement effective staff recruitment, including updating candidate evaluation criteria, to improve recruitment and retention of qualified staff. - 5.2 Identify and implement creative ways to attract an increased number of qualified applicants from diverse backgrounds. - 5.3 Increase the speed in which staff vacancies are filled, reducing the Bureau's staff vacancy rate to less than 10 percent. - 5.4 Work with staff to create Create a comprehensive Bureau training plan to initiate long-term succession planning. - 5.5 Facilitate staff-inclusive team building to increase collaboration and improve morale among staff.